brigadecore/brigade/docs/intro/tutorial01.md

 $ pip --version
 ```

-If you see "command not found", see [how to install pip][install-pip] for advice on how to install pip.
+If you see "command not found", see [how to install pip](https://pip.pypa.io/en/stable/installing/) for advice on how to install pip.

 If you're having trouble going through this tutorial, please post an issue to [Azure/brigade][github] to chat with other Brigade users who might be able to help.